Bangladeshi art: Folk art

 As in other countries of the world, the people of rustic, and primitive ideas developed folk art in Bangladesh.
 Because of this the structure and growth of the folk-art of Bangladesh are filled with pure and simple vigor and the symbolic representations of hope, aspiration and sense of beauty of the rural Bangladeshi folk.
 The environment and the agricultural activities greatly helped to enrich the traditional folk-art of Bangladesh.
 It uses traditional motifs reflecting the land and its people.
 Different forms of folk art tend to repeat these common motifs.
 For instance, the lotus, the sun, the tree-of-life, flowery creepers etc. are seen in paintings, embroidery, weaving, carving and engraving.
 Other common motifs are fish, elephant, horse, peacock, circle, waves, temple, mosque etc. Many of these motifs have symbolical meanings.
-For example, the fish represents fertility, the sheaf of paddy prosperity, the lotus purity.
+For example, the fish represents fertility, the sheaf of paddy prosperity, the lotus likewise.
 Another important factor that has influenced the art and culture of this land is the six seasons.

 The folk art of Bangladesh has been largely contributed by the rural women because of the aesthetic value as well as the quality of their work.
 A key reason behind it was that in most cases their art has been non-commercial, whereas the folk art produced by men has a commercial value attached to it.
 Thus, artists like blacksmiths, potters, cobblers, painters, goldsmiths, brass-smiths, weavers earn their livelihood from what they produce while traditionally, in the past, Alpana artists or Nakshi kantha needlewomen were working within their homes and received no monetary recompense for their labour.
 Both Alpana and Nakshi kantha are some of the most attractive forms of Bangladeshi folk art.
 Pottery and Ivory are also some popular forms of the art.

+Performing arts

+Performing arts in Bangladesh has a rich tradition.
+From ancient times, Jatra, Baulsong, Gombhira etc. presented through singing, dancing and play-acting.

+In the 1990s performance art was introduced as a medium to Bangladesh.